 Another is a monument dedicated to Wolfe Tone, the leader of the 1978 rising, which has also been dubbed “Tonehenge” due to the vertical slabs that serve as a backdrop to the statue.
 There is also a monument remembering those who have died in the Potato Famine.

 Today, the park is a popular spot for picnics and outdoor events.
-Unfortunately, my one day in Dublin was spent in mid-February, so it was rainy, windy, and cold.
+Unfortunately, I was in Dublin in mid-February, so it was rainy, windy, and cold.
 We only took a quick stroll through there, but found it super pretty!
 The greenery was such a beautiful sight, especially against the grey skies.

 Afterwards, make your way north to Trinity College.